Trusted WordPress tutorials, when you need them most.

 You have now successfully restored your website backup from Dropbox.

 We hope this article helped you learn how to back up a WordPress site to Dropbox.
-You may also want to see our guide to WordPress security and our expert picks for the best live chat software for small businesses.
+You may also want to see our guide to WordPress security and our expert picks for the best Dropbox plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.